Aider-AI/aider/website/docs/images-urls.md

 - Screenshot an error message that is otherwise hard to copy & paste as text.
 - Etc.

-To add images to the chat:
+You can add images to the chat just like you would add any other file:

 - Use `/add <image-filename>` from within the chat
-- Launch aider with image filenames on the command line: `aider --sonnet <image-filename>`
+- Launch aider with image filenames on the command line: `aider <image-filename>` along with any other command line arguments you need.

 ## URLs